Freddi Fish and the Case of the Missing Kelp Seeds

 Sunken Ship Sword

-A disturbing insight into the mind of Freddi Fish can be viewed by adding EddieEatsLuther=1 to hegames.ini or scummvm.ini and clicking on Luther when with Eddie (see video at right for the result).
-This scene was animated by Tom Verre, supposedly as a way to blow off steam, though interesting to consider that time was taken to record lines for Luther and Freddi just for this cutscene.
+A disturbing insight into Freddi's mind can be viewed by adding EddieEatsLuther=1 to hegames.ini or scummvm.ini and clicking on Luther when with Eddie (see video at right for the result).
+This scene was animated by Tom Verre, supposedly as a way to blow off steam, though it's interesting that time was taken to record lines for Luther and Freddi just for this cutscene.
 They were even translated across international releases.

 This scene can be viewed multiple times in one playthrough by also having BretIsTheOverlord=1 (named after Bret Barrett) in the configuration file.